mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 Extremely condensed fonts were always something I wanted to try on the web but never had the chance to.
 Concept 4 seemed just the perfect time to experiment with them.
-After finding the ‘Rama Gothic C’ font which I considered the most well-designed in this category, started to test different concepts and how can I make the best My idea quickly turned into a slideshow-style website combining colorful surfaces with typography playfulness and amazing monochrome photography with center-aligned overlay color circles, highlighting some important parts of the
+After finding the ‘Rama Gothic C’ font which I considered the most well-designed in this category, I started to test different concepts.
+My idea quickly turned into a slideshow-style website combining colorful surfaces with typography playfulness and amazing monochrome photography with center-aligned overlay color circles, highlighting some important parts of the